 The APS seeks applications from recent PhDs in the fields of history of science, art history, 18th- or 19th-century American history, or any other related humanities disciplines.
 The fellowship, based in the APS Museum, will provide hands-on experience in curatorial work and the opportunity to pursue an independent research project, preferably one related to the collections or programs of the Society’s library and museum.

 The Fellow’s primary responsibility will be to conduct scholarly research for exhibitions, programs, and other related activities.
-He or she will be fully integrated into the APS Museum staff, working closely with others on the curatorial team.
-The Fellow will gain extensive experience in planning and implementing exhibitions as well as researching and writing interpretive materials for non-scholarly audiences (exhibition texts, publications, etc.).
-Depending on the Fellow’s interests and the Museum’s needs, he or she may also participate in public programming, museum education, collections management, and/or grant-writing.
+The Fellow will be fully integrated into the APS Museum staff, working closely with others on the curatorial team.
+He or she will select objects for exhibition and develop thematic narratives.
+The Fellow will gain extensive experience in planning and implementing exhibitions as well as researching and writing interpretive materials for non-scholarly audiences (exhibition labels and text panels, website text, etc.).
+Depending on the Fellow’s interests and the Museum’s needs, he or she may also participate in public programming, museum education, collections management, website development, and grant-writing.
 Twenty percent of the Fellow’s time will be reserved for his or her own independent research, ideally using resources at the APS or kindred regional institutions.
 The Fellow will also have the opportunity to network with APS Library staff and other post-doctoral fellows in the region’s cultural institutions.

-This two-year Fellowship begins September 1, from 2015 through 2017.
+This two-year Fellowship begins September 1, 2015 and ends August 31, 2017.
 Compensation is $45,000 a year plus benefits, along with additional funds for research support, travel, and relocation.
 The Fellowship may not be held concurrently with any other fellowship or grant.

 The application deadline is December 9, 2014.
 Notification is in early spring 2015.